 Another must-have item for visiting Iceland year round but especially in winter are waterproof hiking boots.
 If your feet get wet, you will feel the cold for the rest of the day and with the weather in Iceland, there is a good chance your feet will get wet.
-You need to make sure these are waterproof and not water resistant as those are only for a bit of rain and small puddles and will not be enough to cope in Iceland.
+You need to make sure these are waterproof and not water-resistant as those are only for a bit of rain and small puddles and will not be enough to cope in Iceland.

 A lot of the best activities in Iceland also include going out in nature and walking a lot so hiking boots are the most practical footwear to bring.
-If you do the glacier hiking like we did you need hiking boots with proper soles to attach crampons and you will be required to rent some if you don’t bring your own.
+If you do the glacier hiking like we did, you need hiking boots with proper soles to attach crampons and you will be required to rent some if you don’t bring your own.
 Gabe did already have some hiking boots at home but they were pretty old and had holes in them so I got him a new pair.
 These were really great and he found them comfortable even when walking a lot and still uses them back home too.
 Make sure if you’re buying new boots to wear them in before you leave.
 There’s nothing worse than getting blisters on holiday!

 Woolen hats and gloves are really good as an extra thermal layer and waterproof gloves might be a good shout if you’re visiting Iceland in the winter when it is likely to be raining or snowing.
 However, any hat and gloves will have a big impact on your warmth.
-Your extremities like your fingers and head loose the most heat and the wind can also be bitterly cold so it’s best to wrap these up to prevent it.
+Your extremities like your fingers and head lose the most heat and the wind can also be bitterly cold so it’s best to wrap these up to prevent it.

 On top of a hat, you could also take a snood.
-These wrap all the way around you head and neck, kind of like a hood, which further prevents and heat loss from areas that aren’t covered by your clothes.
+These wrap all the way around your head and neck, kind of like a hood, which further prevents and heat loss from areas that aren’t covered by your clothes.
 Gabe loved his and it kept him very warm and protected from the snow and wind.

 Another place that the body loses heat from very easily, are the feet and toes.
 You should pack several pairs of socks so you can double layer them and also invest in some thermal or woollen socks.
 These should be worn against the skin to keep in the most amount of heat with other pairs of socks over them.
 On top of keeping your feet warm and toasty, thicker (or double layered) socks will also make your shoes a little more comfortable if you’re doing a lot of walking.